 Regarded as treating acne in some studies by deterring oil plugs from being formed on the skin (Singh N et al, 2011)⠀

 beneficial for normalizing thyroid indices in subclinical hypothyroid patients.
 (Sharma AK, 2017)

 Pregnant or breastfeeding women should avoid ashwagandha

 I love to take Ashwagandha mostly as a way of managing stress and anxiety which in turns brings hormonal and cortisol levels to balance.
 I find that it greatly affects my mood in giving me a sense of calm to tackle a busy or hectic day ahead.
-I feel that it works really well when I am travelling (which I am just now).
+I feel that it works really well when I am traveling (which I am just now).
 I have tried other supplements like Rhodiola Rosea as another adaptogen supplement to beat stress, however, this always puts me to sleep and I can barely keep my eyes open after a few hours of taking it where the “calming” effects become more of a “sleepy” effect.
 So if you are looking for a supplement to manage stress and anxiety, this is one supplement I would suggest looking into especially if you are someone like me who has several things on the go always.